NostalgiaNinja/ChaoModding_Docs/docs/index.md

     * Updated: Troubleshooting page got reorganized into general and mod specific issues.
 Navigation sidebar can now be used to determine what mod you're troubleshooting
     * Updated: Accessory Guide now has mention of `AccessoryMakeBald()` and `AccessoryDisableJiggle()` functions
     * Updated: Mentions of "Armature from Objects" tucked inside Utilities menu.
+    * Updated: Development Setup updated to use Github repository of SA2 Mod Loader.

 * Version 2.1.2
     * Refactored: Moved generic project setup to the designated [Development Environment Setup](DevSetup.md) page.